BenjaminTietz/baby-tools-shop/README.md

 # Django E-Commerce Webshop 🏍️

-This project is a full-featured e-commerce web application built using Django and deployed with Docker a V-Server.
+## This project is a full-featured e-commerce web application built using Django and deployed with Docker on a V-Server.

+---

+## Introduction

+This Django-based webshop allows users to register, log in, browse products, apply filters, and view product details.
+The system supports an admin panel where shop owners can manage products, orders, and users.

 ---